Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: Cosmological test using Void abundances

 As can be seen, the $\qap$ factor correctly captures the effect of geometric distortion of void sizes.
 It depends on the comoving angular diameter distance at the sample mean redshift ($z$) in the fiducial and underlying cosmologies, $D_{\rm M}^{\rm fid}$ and $D_{\rm M}^ {\rm true }(z)$, respectively, as well as in the Hubble parameter for both cosmologies, i.e. $H_{\rm true}$ and $H_{\rm fid}$.
 It is not surprising that the same factor can correct the volumes of spherical and free-form voids, since geometric distortions at a given fixed mean redshift take the form of a linear coordinate transformation and $\qap$ is its Jacobian determinant.

-In Fig.~\ref{fig:abundancesAP_2cuts} we also include in all panels the corresponding results of the excursion set models of \citet{2013Jennings} and \citet{SvdW} using thick dashed and solid black lines, labeled as Vdn and SvdW in the figure key, respectively.
-To predict void abundance, it is necessary to convert the integrated density threshold used in void identification (for both spherical and popcorn voids) from $\Delta_\mathrm{v,g}=-0.9$ over the tracer sample to a density threshold in the matter field by means of a bias factor, ie $\Delta=\Delta_\mathrm{v,g}/b_\mathrm{eff}$ \citep[as descrived in][]{2017RonconiMarulli}.
+In Fig.~\ref{fig:abundancesAP_2cuts} we also include in all panels the corresponding results of the excursion-set models of \citet{2013Jennings} and \citet{SvdW} using thick dashed and solid black lines, labeled as Vdn and SvdW in the figure key, respectively.
+As was introduced in Sect. \ref{sec:vsf_model}, to predict void abundance, it is necessary to convert the integrated density threshold used in void identification (for both spherical and popcorn voids) from $\Delta_\mathrm{v,g}=-0.9$ over the tracer sample to a density threshold in the matter field by means of a bias factor, ie $\Delta=\Delta_\mathrm{v,g}/b_\mathrm{eff}$ \citep[as described in][]{2017RonconiMarulli}.
 The bias factors $b_\mathrm{eff}=1.95$ and $b_\mathrm{eff}=2.32$ have been used for the low and high mass halo samples, respectively (upper and lower panels as indicated in Fig.~\ref{fig:abundancesAP_2cuts}) to fit the results.